gemyago/word-of-wisdom-go/README.md

 ## TODOs

+* Increase complexity based on request rate
-* Timeouts
+* Solve in parallel
-  * Client - connect timeout
-  * Server - session timeout
 * Better justification of the hashing algo
 * Command token to constants
-* Increase complexity based on request rate
-* Solve in parallel
-* Review all signal channels and use close where applicable

 ## Task Definition